-Beth's provocative books on Deism challenge prescribed beliefs with new thoughts about God, religion, spirituality, science, politics, and creativity.
-Her e-book bundle,Exit Religion, Enter God, published by New Deism Press, is her most recent contribution to the discussion.
-Beth's mystery thriller, Blood Moon Burning (Nighthawk Books), pivots around child sex trafficking and vigilante serial murders.
-(Or does it...?)
-In a past life Beth worked for the Los Angeles Commission on Assaults Against Women, and was a sheriff's 9-1-1 dispatcher and police property evidence custodian.
-Family members have been FBI agents and Assistant Inspector General.
-Beth loves catching the bad guys, if only in her books.
+Beth's mystery thriller, Blood Moon Burning (second edition, Nighthawk Books), pivots around sex trafficking and vigilante serial murders dangerously entwined with the former romance between two women sleuths working the case.
+Beth worked for the Los Angeles Commission on Assaults Against Women and was a sheriff 9-1-1 dispatcher and a police property evidence custodian.
+Family members have been FBI agents and an Assistant Inspector General.

 Beth spends a good deal of time online advocating for progressive causes, her primary focus being the dismantling of oligarchy in the U.S. and abroad, eradication of sex trafficking, and the movement away from religion-centered fundamentalist extremism to the God-centered commonsense benevolence known as spiritual Deism.
 Learn more about Beth and her books on her Amazon Author page,Goodreads,Facebook,Twitter, and her blog.